softlayer/softlayer-python/README.md

 With [Grunt](http://gruntjs.com), we're able to build a powerful harness that automates ankle-biting tasks like:

-* Concatenating JS files and transpiling LESS into CSS
+* Bundling JS files and transpiling LESS into CSS
 * Validating HTML markup
 * Installing runtime dependencies for Ruby and Node
 * Previewing work locally before pushing it to GitHub